 Sure, we all have emergencies, but the truth is that most of the time the cash you keep in your wallet will be used for impromptu drinks, sweets, transportation, magazines, and other entertainment ’emergencies’ that just seem to crop up.
 The solution?
 Limit the amount of cash you carry, make yourself have to think about those little purchases and what it will do to your emergency fund.

 Saving rule: it’s hard to rack up a huge credit card bill when you don’t carry your credit card around with you all the time.
 People try to scare each other into carrying cards, citing emergency use (again) or the need to have access, but the truth is that the price you pay for the convenience of fast access is a lot higher than you’d think.
 Keeping credit cards on hand is even worse than keeping cash on hand, as it often doesn’t feel like spending at all, and thus makes it easier to spend your wage – and more.

 Sending your wage straight to the bank is just another way of removing the temptation to take cash from the account and overspend.
 Additionally, many banks now have direct deposit settings that can force you to save by committing a certain amount of your wage for transfer to a savings account.

 4. Keep change in a jar, not your pocket.

 Again, saving is all about keeping yourself from spending.
 A great way to do it?
 Invest in a cheap coin jar (or reuse a clean jar from the house) to store your change.
-You won’t be able to spend it so readily, and it’s a good lesson about how quickly change adds up when you see how fast that jar can fill.
+You won’t be able to spend it so readily, and it’s a good lesson about how quickly change adds up when you see how fast that jar will fill.

 5. Save more than you need for your goals.